The Revive Group Journey

 For too long we’ve denied our pain and the suffering all around us, and we can see the devastating effects of that in the world today.
 Systems are collapsing, inequality is rife, hundreds of species go extinct daily, on and on the list goes.
 We are on the brink of devastation and all at the hands of the human race.

 But it doesn’t have to be that way

-I prise open the gates of grief and let the pain and sorrow flow through me and out of me – stripping, cleansing, reinvigorating, transforming and breaking open my heart as it goes.
-So then when I open my eyes again, they perceive the world with a new and ancient wisdom.
+I prise open the gates of grief, letting the pain and sorrow flow through me and out of me – stripping, cleansing, reinvigorating, transforming and breaking open my heart as it goes.
+When I open my eyes again, they perceive the world with a new and ancient wisdom.
 I feel my feet rooted in the earth and know I will never be lacking in nourishment as long as I remain connected to her.
-My heart, now wide open, is full of the riches of the world – joy, love, beauty, laughter, all blended in with the pain of living.
+My heart, now wide open, is full of the riches of the world – joy, love, beauty, laughter, in an alchemical dance with the pain of living.
 I feel myself stretching back in time, into the future, deep into the earth, and soaring above, yet I have never felt so present, more focussed on this very moment, on the pure act of being right here, right now.

 Come & join with women like you who feel enough is enough

 You are invited on this lovingly crafted journey of remembrance, shaped by my personal and professional relationship with grief, drawing inspiration from The Work That Reconnects, and using Francis Weller’s Five Gates of Grief as a grounding in grief work.

 The origins of Revive